-Pro Tip: If you’re hiring a product manager because you’re developing a software and simply need someone to provide requirements to engineering and project manage delivery, don’t hire a product manager.
+So if you’re hiring a product manager because you’re developing a software and simply need someone to provide requirements to engineering and project manage the delivery, don’t hire a product manager.
 Hire a project manager who can double up as a business systems analyst.

 Prepare the organization

-A more senior individual will bring the experience and know-how to take on a more leadership type role, quickly formulate the product strategy and develop a roadmap and, when the time comes, leverage their personal network to bring in additional product management talent.
+A more senior individual will bring the experience and know-how to take on a more leadership type role, coalesce the organizations around a coherent product strategy and, when the time comes, leverage their personal network to bring in additional product management talent.

 For a growing company, taking over many of the product strategy execution aspects off of the CEO, CIO/CTO, founder, etc. is exactly what the first formal Product Management leader would do.
 As such, you’ll be better off making your first hire at a more senior level, at least VP or Director.
 Ensuring sustainable success for the position — and, thus, for the product strategy — in an ideal manner means setting it up in terms of stature and position with respect to the other departments.

-First, frankly, that’s silly.
-Just make sure in your hiring process you look for a leader who’s willing to and has demonstrable experience operating getting their hands dirty.
+First, that’s silly, frankly.
+Just make sure in your hiring process you look for a leader who’s willing to and has demonstrable experience getting their hands dirty.

 Second, product management is a unique discipline that necessarily requires one to execute tactically while thinking strategically.
 It’s the thing that sets it apart from many other disciplines.

-Now, it’s possible the company may simply not have the budget to hire a senior level person, since such an individual will naturally command a higher compensation.
+Now, as a practical matter, it’s possible the company may simply not have the budget to hire a senior level person since such an individual will naturally command a higher compensation.
 And waiting to have the right budget may not be an option if the company is in crisis mode where it needs someone to step in to pick up activities that are getting dropped.
 So the company may be forced to opt for a more ‘junior’ product manager.